danis101/RP-Beta/README.md

 A self-hosted, messenger-style frontend for roleplay and everyday conversations with language models.
 Bring your own model endpoint, create or import character cards, and keep your conversations and images on your own server.

 **Work in progress, already usable.** Core chat, character management, image generation, and server-backed storage are implemented.
-The project is under active development; synchronization, conflict handling, and configuration workflows are still being refined.
+Synchronization between multiple devices is functional; message-level merge on conflict is still being refined.
 Expect changes and keep backups before updating.

 RP is designed for a trusted **LAN or VPN**, with friends able to use the same model and image-generation services.
 It is not intended to be deployed as a public internet service.